NIB-SI/polyase/docs/source/tutorial.rst

 We will use a wheat long-read RNA-seq dataset from the cultivar AK58.

-Phased reference genome and annotation
+Part 1: Preparing the Phased Reference Genome
 **********************************************************

 * **fasta**: https://download.cncb.ac.cn/gwh/Plants/Triticum_aestivum_1_GWHANRF00000000/GWHANRF00000000.genome.fasta.gz